Glebe Road, Adamstown - safety improvements

 What are the benefits of the project?

-When will the traffic lights be installed?
+When were the traffic lights installed?

 Will vehicles end up queuing on the rail line?